C-Rodg/Front-end-Engineering/README.md

 - Time complexity (Big O)
 - Space complexity
+- What is the expected size of this?
 - Can I destroy the data structure?

 ## Runtimes - Big O Notation